Creating a new data broker in AWS

 When you create a new data broker group, choose Amazon Web Services to deploy the data broker software on a new EC2 instance in a VPC.
 BlueXP copy and sync guides you through the installation process, but the requirements and steps are repeated on this page to help you prepare for installation.

 You also have the option to install the data broker on an existing Linux host in the cloud or on your premises.
 Learn more.

 Supported AWS regions

 All regions are supported except for the China regions.

-The data broker needs an outbound internet connection so it can poll the Cloud Sync service for tasks over port 443.
+The data broker needs an outbound internet connection so it can poll the BlueXP copy and sync service for tasks over port 443.

-When Cloud Sync deploys the data broker in AWS, it creates a security group that enables the required outbound communication.
+When BlueXP copy and sync deploys the data broker in AWS, it creates a security group that enables the required outbound communication.
 Note that you can configure the data broker to use a proxy server during the installation process.

 If you need to limit outbound connectivity, see the list of endpoints that the data broker contacts.

 NetApp recommends configuring the source, target, and data broker to use a Network Time Protocol (NTP) service.
 The time difference between the three components should not exceed 5 minutes.

 Permissions required to deploy the data broker in AWS